paluh/purescript-routing-bob/README.md

 Currently you can generate routes only for some subset of purescript types - if you want to extend this set or have proposition how to encode other types, I'm really open to merge pull requests.

+Url's are encoded/parsed using `purescript-uri` library (wich is compilant with RFC 3986).
+Query values in this library are represented as Maybe values (so it's impossible to repeat given key to encode list of values) and values are defined with required `=` sign - I mean:

+    * `?key1=` - this encodes empty key1

+    * `?` - this encodes empty key1

+    * `?key1` - this is incorrect encoding

 ## Usage

 Just to give you a hint what this library does, let's copy some tests' fragments (sorry for long data types and constructor names):